CesaHub00/Little-Lemon-Front-End/README.md

 #### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.

 #### `npm test`